Tuesday, August 12, 2025

 Note that this aligns with D&C 132, wherein those who marry as polygamists have an increase of lives (progeny) through the male seed implanted in many wives and concubines ("given unto him"); while those who reject the law of polygamy are not "blessed" with celestial progeny (the ability to produce "eternal lives"), but remain permanently celibate in heaven without an "increase," i.e. without the ability to reproduce in heaven; thus, they remain without "blessings" because they basically "hid their talent" when on earth by refusing to practice plural marriage.

-Orson Hyde, who was eventually polygamous himself, clearly understood this idea that becoming a polygamous male was like investing your "talent" wisely, in this case "talent" meant investing your "seed" by forming a kingdom of earthly wives that grows you a kingdom of progeny.
-As Hyde explains his diagram by stating:
+Orson Hyde, who was eventually polygamous himself, clearly understood this idea that becoming a polygamous male was like investing your "talent" (money) wisely.
+In this case "talent" meant investing your "seed" by forming a kingdom of earthly wives that grows you a kingdom of progeny, and also forms Zion.

 .... he that has been faithful over ten talents, shall have dominion over ten cities, and he that has been faithful over five talents, shall have dominion over five cities, and to every man will be given a kingdom and a dominion, according to his merit, powers, and abilities to govern and control.
 It will be seen by the above diagram that there are kingdoms of all sizes, an infinite variety to suit all grades of merit and ability.
 The chosen vessels unto God are the kings and priests that are placed at the head of these kingdoms.